News and information…

 Flu vaccination bookings can be made by telephoning our reception team.
 We are now taking bookings for weekend flu clinics that will be held in April.

 WEEKEND PROTOCOL – no appointment necessary

-On weekends and public holidays, please use the QR code at our entrance to get a COVID PASS, ensuring you have no Covid symptoms before entering the waiting room.
-Patients will be seen in order of arrival.
+On weekends and public holidays patients will be seen in order of arrival.
 If you have symptoms please phone the clinic before 10:00am, so we can arrange for the doctor to call you and book you into our carpark respiratory clinic if appropriate.

-Telehealth is still available where appropriate – please phone the clinic to book telehealth appointments.
+Please phone the clinic to book Telehealth appointments.

-There is an out of pocket gap (after the Medicare rebate) of $30 (or $15 for Concession patients).
+Telehealth consultations have an out of pocket Gap (after the Medicare rebate) of $30 (or $15 for Concession patients) for appointments MON-FRI BEFORE 6PM.
+Telehealth AFTER 6PM and ON WEEKENDS has a Gap of $45 ($30 Concession).
 These gaps are lower than for face-to-face appointments.